-- an annual base retainer fee of \$75,000 per year, temporarily reduced to \$63,750 from January 1, 2021 to June 30, 2021 in light of market conditions; - an additional retainer of \$25,000 per year if such director serves as the Lead Director, temporarily reduced to \$21,250 from January 1, 2021 to June 30, 2021 in light of market conditions; - an additional retainer of \$20,000 per year if such director serves as the chair of the Audit Committee, temporarily reduced to \$17,000 from January 1, 2021 to June 30, 2021 in light of market conditions; - an additional retainer of \$15,000 per year if such director serves as the chair of the Compensation Committee, temporarily reduced to \$12,750 from January 1, 2021 to June 30, 2021 in light of market conditions; and - an additional retainer of \$10,000 per year if such director serves as the chair of any other committee, including the Nominating and Governance Committee, temporarily reduced to \$8,500 from January 1, 2021 to June 30, 2021 in light of market conditions.
+- an annual base retainer fee of \$75,000 per year; - an additional retainer of \$25,000 per year if such director serves as the Lead Director; - an additional retainer of \$20,000 per year if such director serves as the chair of the Audit Committee; - an additional retainer of \$15,000 per year if such director serves as the chair of the Compensation Committee; and - an additional retainer of \$10,000 per year if such director serves as the chair of any other committee, including the Nominating and Governance Committee.

-In addition to cash compensation, our non-employee directors receive annual equity-based compensation under the LTIP consisting of fully vested common units.
+In addition to cash compensation, our non-employee directors receive annual equity-based compensation under the LTIP consisting of fully vested common units with an aggregate grant date value equal to approximately \$200,000.
 Annual equity-based compensation is paid to our non-employee directors in a lump sum in arrears and is proportionately adjusted for partial years of service.
-Historically such awards have an aggregate grant date value equal to approximately \$175,000, but in light of market conditions, the grant date value of the equity compensation awards granted to our non-employee directors in January 2022 for service during the 2021 calendar year to have an aggregate grant date value equal to approximately \$159,500, which reflects both a 32% reduction to the portion of the awards granted for service rendered from January 1, 2021 to June 30, 2021 (such that such portion of the awards reflects approximately a \$119,000 grant date value) and a 15% increase to the portion of the awards granted for service rendered from July 1, 2021 to December 31, 2021 (such that such portion of the awards reflects approximately a \$119,000 grant date value) and a 15% increase to the portion of the awards granted for service rendered from July 1, 2021 to December 31, 2021 (such that such portion of the awards reflects approximately a \$200,000 grant date value).
-Going forward, it is the Company's intent to grant our non-employee directors annual equity-based compensation under the LTIP consisting of fully vested common units with a grant date value equal to approximately \$200,000.
 Annual equity-based compensation awards are subject to the terms and conditions of the LTIP and the award agreements pursuant to which such awards are granted.
-In the year in which a new non-employee director is elected to the Board for the first time, such director will also receive a one-time initial award under the LTIP with a grant date value equal to \$100,000, subject to the terms and conditions of the LTIP and the award agreement pursuant to which such award is granted.
-No such one-time grants were made in 2021.
+In the year in which a new non-employee director is elected to the Board of the General Partner for the first time, such director receives a one-time initial award under the LTIP with a grant date value approximately equal to \$100,000, subject to the terms and conditions of the LTIP and the award agreement pursuant to which such award is granted.
+Mr. Whitehead began service as a director of the General Partner on August 11, 2023 and received such a grant.